 This post contains spoilers for The Magicians and Game of Thrones TV series and books, as well as discussions of violence, gore, and rape.

-After enjoying A Discovery of Witches so much, I found myself on a bit of a magical TV kick this past week.
+A fter enjoying A Discovery of Witches so much, I found myself on a bit of a magical TV kick this past week.
 I was initially drawn to The Magicians' Narnia meets Hogwarts vibe, a concept that is as nostalgic and comfortable as it is derivative.
 I assumed, since they chose to use grad students rather than children for their magical school, that the adult themes would be sexual in nature—and certainly, there is a degree of that.
 But The Magicians is mostly pretty tame when it comes to (consensual) sex scenes, an abnormality in a modern TV.
 Where The Magicians doesn't hold back, though, is in gore.

-The TV show is probably one of the most violent shows I have ever seen.
+The TV show is probably one of the most violent ones I have ever seen.
 Sure, I don't particularly go out of my way to watch horror or gore, but I was shocked at the level of violence in a fantasy show—and not simply violence, but grotesque, disturbing violence, often against women.

 Some particularly violent scenes included:

 - An antagonist ripping the school Dean's eyes out of his head and placing them on a student's desk

 - A "Trickster God" killing a main character's friends in front of her, then pinning her to the ground and brutally raping her

 - The same Trickster God turning a woman's pet cat inside out (while still alive!) and then biting off the woman's finger

 After the last scene above, I stopped watching the show.
 I've been having trouble sleeping ever since—it's been four days now.